ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/urine_nutrient_solution.md

 If you cut a water bottle at the top and pee into it and then collect 3 eye droppers of urine, you can then put that natural plant fertilizer into the yogurt container that has 500 grams of water.

-By utilizing fresh urine we have an easy way to always use a consistant amount of ammonia each time we change the nutrient bowl in our hydroponic system.
+By utilizing fresh urine we have an easy way to always use a consistent amount of ammonia each time we change the nutrient bowl in our hydroponic system.

 //----//